SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 -------------------------

 Objects and structs have many things in common in Swift.
-However, they have one very important difference:
+However, they have one fundamental difference:

 * structs are passed by *value*
 * objects are passed by *reference*

-This difference is particularly important when deciding how to define the building blocks of your code.
+This difference is very important when deciding how to define the building blocks of your code.

 Structs Are Passed By Value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~